daniel-schroeder-dev/task-manager-app/dev-blog.md

 #### Neat CSS discoveries

 I'm already finding some cool CSS functionality that I wasn't aware of before starting this app.
 The `@import` rule is nice for concatenating CSS files.
 I'm using it to throw the `subset.css` stylesheet, which has the Font Awesome CSS that I'm using, into the `login_signup-styles.css`.
 I'm also using CSS custom variables to put a name to related styles.

+## 1-16-2020

+#### Sessions

+I'm going to be using sessions in this app to keep track of the User's login status.
+I haven't used them in Node before (only PHP a few years ago), but it seems straighforward enough to implement with the `express-session` npm module.
+Redis seems to be a good option for session storage, I will research adding that to the project soon.

+#### SPA

+The main `dashboard.ejs` file will serve as the heart of the app, and will be a single page application.
+I've never made one of these before, but I think I understand the basic concepts enough to get one going in this case.

+#### Environment Variables

+I'm using `dotenv` in this project as opposed to `env-vars` which was used in the Node course I took. `dotenv` was very easy to understand and setup.
+I still need to setup the heroku environment variables though.